 The gross vehicle weight rating is the maximum weight a vehicle can safely carry.
 It considers the entire vehicle, including the trailer, passengers, and cargo.
 It’s essential to be aware of your 4Runner’s GVWR before attempting to tow anything with it.

 The cargo-carrying capacity of your 4Runner will impact how the weight is distributed throughout the vehicle and if you will need to store any cargo within the trailer.

 Vehicle Maximum Towing Capacity

-If you do choose to tow with a 4Runner, make sure that you are not exceeding the vehicle’s maximum towing capacity and that you have accounted for any additional weight added by cargo or passengers.
+If you choose to tow with a 4Runner, ensure you do not exceed the vehicle’s maximum towing capacity and have accounted for any additional weight added by cargo or passengers.
 The capacity should be spelled out within your manual and on the driver-side door jamb.